 - in small quantities (100 ml max. per product),

-- placed in a resealable, clear plastic bag (freezer bag) of a maximum volume of 1 liter.
+- placed in a clear, sealed plastic bag (i.e. freezer bag) with a maximum volume of 1 liter.
 You must seal the bag and all items must fit easily inside.
 A single plastic bag is permitted per passenger.

 - medical substances necessary for your health – please note: airport security agents may ask you to verify the substance (possibly by tasting),